vmarcinko/art-of-programming/markdowns/first.md

     22, 3, -300, 56, 1, 0, 11

 If you want to have a collection value that contains all these numbers, and it is important:
-- that each element has a position in it, and allows duplicates, then we use a **list** data type
+- that each element has a position in it, meaning, elements are ordered by position, and allows duplicates, then we use a **list** data type
-- that order of elements is not present, and there are no duplicates, then we use a **set** data type (like mathematical set)
+- that element position does not exist, thus no ordering is present when reading from it, and there are no duplicate values in it, then we use a **set** data type (like mathematical set)

 OK, so again, let's say we have a **list** that contains following numerical elements:

-    22, 3, -300, 56, 1, 0, 11
+    22, 3, -300, 0, 1

 What is the size of such list?

-It's 7.
+It's 5.

 What is the element in position 0?